chpc-tech-eval/scc/tutorial2/README.md

 ### Installing and Configuring Ansible
 Prerequisites :
- 1. ansible control host should be able connect to ansible clients over SSH preferably passwordless,
+ 1. ansible control host should be able connect to ansible clients over ssh preferably passwordless,
  2. via a user account with sudo or root privileges
  3. atleast one ansible client